staff0rd/documentation/projections/index.md

 outputFileName: index.html
 ---

-# Introduction to Projections
+# Introduction to projections

 [!include[<Projections>](~/partials/_projections-intro.md)]

-## Business Case Examples
+## Business case examples

 For example.
 You are looking for how many Twitter users said "happy" within 5 minutes of the word "foo coffee shop" and within 2 minutes of saying "london".